-13th year of the International Diploma in Mental Health, Human Rights and Law.

-ILS would like to thank Ms. Natalie Drew (Technical Officer) and Dr. Michelle Funk (Co-Ordinator), Mental Health Policy and Service Development team, Department of Mental Health and Substance Abuse, World Health Organization, Geneva, for their substantial technical contribution towards the development of the course curriculum and teaching materials and for their ongoing organizational support.
+14th year of the International Diploma in Mental Health, Human Rights & Law ILS would like to thank Ms. Natalie Drew (Technical Officer) and Dr. Michelle Funk (Unit Head), Policy, Law and Human Rights Unit, Department of Mental Health and Substance Use, World Health Organization, Geneva, for their substantial technical contribution towards the development of the course curriculum and teaching materials and for their ongoing organizational support.